Hurricane Opal: Southeastern United States

-The peak rainfall in Georgia was 8.66 in in Marietta, 18.08 in in Peachtree City, and 7.17 in in west Atlanta.
-Southern Georgia only reported 1–3 in of rain, while the northern part of the state reached about 5–7 in.
-The peak wind gust in Georgia was a 79 mph gust in Marietta, a 70 mph gust in Columbus, and a 56 mph gust in the Atlanta-Hartsfield area.
+The peak rainfall in Georgia was 18.08 in in Peachtree City.
+The peak wind gust in Georgia was a 79 mph gust in Marietta.
+Wind gusts reached56 mph gust in the Atlanta-Hartsfield area.
 High winds in Rabun County caused $5 million (1995 USD) from the approach of Opal on October 5.
 The damage was worst in Rabun County where numerous trees were blown down.
 The wind damage was described as being worse than the March Superstorm of 1993.
 Power was out for some people for at least a week.
 More than 4000 trees were knocked down within the city of Atlanta alone.
 These trees fell across roads, and on power lines, homes, mobile homes, and automobiles.
 More than a half a dozen people were injured from falling trees in the early morning hours of October 5.
 There were more than 1200 telephone poles knocked down and almost 5,000 power lines snapped.
 Power crews from surrounding states helped to restore power to many, however, thousands of residences remained without power through the weekend.

 An 80 ft gash was torn out of Interstate 285 between Roswell Road and the Glenridge Connector in Atlanta.
 Schools were closed on October 5 and 6 throughout the cities of Atlanta, Marietta, and in Fulton, Coweta, Carroll and Douglas counties.
 A total of 47 of 101 schools were closed in Dekalb County alone.
 Four state parks were closed after Opal: Moccasin Creek Park, Black Rock Mountain, Vogel State Park, and Fort Mountain State Park.
 273 stations reported many falling traffic lights.
 Agricultural experts estimated that damage to the pecan crop was about $50 million.
 Several rivers and creeks overflowed their banks.